mehr-it/html-cleaner/README.md

         ->setTagWhitelist(['p', 'br'])
         ->cleanFragment($html);

-Instead of a whitelist, a blacklist can be used via `setTagBlacklist()` or event a callback which receives the tag name and must return `true` to keep the designated tag:
+Instead of a whitelist, a blacklist can be used via `setTagBlacklist()` or even a callback which receives the tag name and must return `true` to keep the designated tag:

     $cleaned = (new HtmlCleaner())